WATCH: A look back at Colorado's most notable TV commercials and personalities

-If you grew up in Denver in the early 2000s, you might remember the face of Shaqman, Audra and Officer Odell on your screen.
+If you grew up in Denver in the early 2000s, you might remember the face of Shagman, Audra and Officer Odell on your screen.

 The Rocky's Auto commercials were known by Denver locals for their unusual nature and silly jokes, and were often intentionally produced with a sense of nineties nostalgia.